stanislav741/qa_guru_9_13_homework/src/test/resources/Online Shop - Test Suite - Positive tests (draft).md

 2. On the homepage, at the top navigation menu, click “Mac” button
 3. On the “Mac” page, at the chapter navigation menu, click “MacBook Pro” button
 4. On the “MacBook Pro” page, at the chapter navigation menu, click "14" und 16" MacBook Pro” button
-5. On “macbook-pro-14-and-16” page, at the chapter navigation menu, click “Kaufen” button
+5. On “macbook-pro-14-and-16” page, at the local navigation menu, click “Kaufen” button
 6. On the “select MacBook Pro model” page, click “16 Zoll” option in the displayed menu
 7. On the “select MacBook Pro model” page, at the “Better” config model section, click “Wählen” button
 8. On the “model configuration” page, at the bottom action tray, click “Hinzufügen” button